niho/apple-push/README.md

     openssl pkcs12 -in cert.p12 -out cert.pem -nodes -clcerts

-The store the PEM data in your database or in a file.
+Then store the PEM data in your database or in a file.

 Example usage
 -------------